The Southern dinner table tells a story.

+As I live and breathe I’ve come to learn the Southern dinner table tells a story.
 Gathered in regional reverence, devout worshipers of the dining divine keep time to culinary tradition-nourishing the soul as well as the body.

-Taking a meal at the Southern dinner table is a multi-layered celebration weaving through generations, tradition and culture.
+Taking a meal at the Southern dinner table is a multi-layered celebration weaving through generations, tradition, and culture.
+My appreciation of Southern foods taps into memories of times spent gathered around the Southern dinner table.

 I surely don’t believe nor make the claim that the South holds the patent on dinner table philosophies, but sitting down to the Southern dinner table is an intended event.

-It doesn’t matter if the table is set for cornbread, red beans and rice, or chicken fried anything with all the fixings, eating is far from simply a practice in sustenance.
+Regardless if the table is set for cornbread, red beans and rice, or chicken fried anything with all the fixings, eating is far from simply a practice in sustenance.

 From Southern farm, garden, market or waterway to the Southern dinner table, the prepping, cooking, baking, frying, boiling or grilling is a culinary event.

-If you cook, bake, fry, roast, barbecue, boil, grill, can, preserve or pickle it, they will come.
+If you cook-bake-fry-roast-barbecue-boil-grill-can-preserve-pickle it, they will come.

-The differences between the ways of my Texas, Tennessee and Louisiana relatives always seemed to warrant a they don’t do it like this in whichever two states you were not breaking bread in.
+Differences between the ways of my Texas, Tennessee and Louisiana relatives always seemed to warrant a they don’t do it like this in whichever two states you were not breaking bread in.

-Dinner is the meal eaten in the middle of the day.
+Dinner is the meal eaten in the middle of the day with supper being the meal eaten in the evening.

 Breaking bread with the Texas family came with rituals and a throwback vibe all its own.